-As many children today begin their education in early childhood with already some degree of capability in ICT, it is imperative that early childhood teachers take advantage of this and plan to build on children’s home experiences with ICT in order to ensure learning progression in early childhood towards ICT capability and ICT literacy in children.
+Like many children today begin their education in early childhood with already some degree of capability in ICT, it is imperative that early childhood teachers take advantage of this and plan to build on children’s home experiences with ICT in order to ensure learning progression in early childhood towards ICT capability and ICT literacy in children.

 On top of this, UNESCO (2010) quoted this statement in relation to a key goal for any person planning to improve their capacity as an early childhood teacher:

 “…new technologies require new teacher roles, new pedagogies….The successful integration of ICT into the classroom will depend on the ability of teachers to structure the learning environment in non-traditional ways, to merge new technology with new pedagogy.”

 ICT use at home is an important factor for early childhood teacher to consider in their planning for the integration of ICT in the early childhood setting.
 Children grow up in technologically rich environments.
 So it is vital that you understand children’s home experiences of technology so that you can begin to build up a picture of the experiences they bring with them.

 This is the first part of the digital pedagogy in early childhood which we deliver to you in our accredited online workshop for kindergarten teachers.